kristiania-pg6301-2023/pg6301-frontend-programming/mock-exam.md

 with something else.
 Then you can reuse the code directly on the exam.
 This is especially relevant for the `package.json`-files, `index.html` and `index.jsx`, login code, and `server.js`.

-## Checklist of technologies 3you should include in your application
+## Checklist of technologies you should include in your application

 - [ ] Logon with Active Directory
 - [ ] Jest tests